rails/rails/guides/source/caching_with_rails.md

 Caching means storing content generated during the request-response cycle and reusing it when responding to similar requests.
-It's like keeping your favorite coffee mug right on your desk instead of in the kitchen cabinet—it’s ready when you need it, saving you time and effort.
+It's like keeping your favorite coffee mug right on your desk instead of in the kitchen cabinet — it’s ready when you need it, saving you time and effort.

-Caching is one of the most effective way to boost an application's performance.
+Caching is one of the most effective ways to boost an application's performance.
 It allows websites running on modest infrastructure — a single server with a single database — to sustain thousands of concurrent users.